Minimum Wage Ordinance and Regulations

 Q8: Does the MWO apply to all employers in the County?

-A8: Yes, generally, the Ordinance requires all employers that are located within Cook County and gainfully employ any person(s) within the boundaries of the County for at least 2 hours per week to comply with the County minimum wage.
+A8: Yes, generally, the Ordinance requires all employers that are located within Cook County and gainfully employ any person(s) who performs at least two hours of work within a two-week period within the geographic boundaries of Cook County to comply with the County minimum wage.

 Q9: Does the MWO apply to employees that usually receive tips or gratuities, such as wait staff, as part of their compensation (tipped employees)?

 A9: Yes, the Ordinance applies to tipped employees.
-Starting July 1, 2023, the minimum wage for tipped employees is $8.00.
+Starting January 1, 2024, the minimum wage for tipped employees will be $8.40.

 Q10: Does the Ordinance apply to independent contractors?